amadio/vecgeom/doc/GEANT4_INSTALL.md

     shapes

-  + USOLIDS_VECGEOM=ON  enables VecGeom implementation of the shapes, so that the VecGeom algorithms are used instead (currently under development)
+  + USOLIDS_VECGEOM=ON  enables VecGeom implementation of the shapes, so that the VecGeom algorithms are used instead

 Other switches required for the installation are: BACKEND=Scalar, USOLIDS=ON and GEANT4=OFF.